uellenberg/tutorials/tutorials/programming-tips/0_common_programming_pitfalls/README.md

 }
 ```

 Nice!
-This function still has issues, but adding comments helps us make our intentions behind the code clearer, and allows us to focus on the "big picture" ideas.
+This function still has issues, but adding comments helps us make our intentions behind the code clearer and allows us to focus on the "big picture" ideas.
 For more info on how to write good comments, check out this [StackOverflow blog post on the topic](https://stackoverflow.blog/2021/12/23/best-practices-for-writing-code-comments/).
 Now, let's take a look at naming.

 ## Naming

 Like comments, naming things well makes our code more understandable.
 Names should be clear and precise, and should give us hints at what the thing with the name does (functions) or contains (variables), and how it's used in the code.
 Also, like comments, naming shouldn't be an afterthought.
-If you don't name things well, while you're writing your code, it can lead to confusion later down the line.
+If you don't name things well while you're writing your code, it can lead to confusion later down the line.

-Our example code does not name things well.
+Our example code doesn't name things well.
 First off, the function declaration (the line that starts with `function`) is pretty unclear.
-What is it summing?
+What is it being summed up?
 What is `n`?
 We can come up with some new names that are a bit more descriptive (making sure to update our comments as well):
 ```js
 /**
  * Sums every number from 1 to n (inclusive), and returns the result.